iamryanshengwang/Ryan-Wang/README.md

 Lenovo

-Software Engineer Intern                                                                                       (May 2024 - Present)
+Algorithm Engineer Intern                                                                                       (May 2024 - Present)

 - Constructed computer components knowledge graphs using Neo4j and py2neo, showcasing details such as labels, ownership, comments, and origin rules.